wso2/carbon-apimgt/features/apimgt/org.wso2.carbon.apimgt.publisher.feature/src/main/resources/publisher/site/themes/wso2/libs/bootstrap-rating/README.md

 Bootstrap Rating uses an input to keep the rating value.
 But the relationship between the *behind the scenes* input control and the rating control goes a little further.
 This input is the associated control.
 They are tied together.

-You can disable the rating control simply disabling its associated input control:
+You can disable the rating control by simply disabling its associated input control:

     <input type="hidden" class="rating" disabled="disabled"/>